mideind/EmblaFlutterApp/README.md

 ```

 In order to work as intended, the app requires an API key for the Ratatoskur server
 backend.
-Save this key in a text file at the following path within the repository:
+Obtain an API key from [Miðeind](https://mideind.is) and save it in a text
+file at the following path within the repository:

 ```keys/server.key```